aiven/devportal/docs/tutorials/anomaly-detection.rst

 Follow this tutorial and you'll learn how to build a streaming anomaly detection system.
 In particular, we'll cover the following:

-* How to create a fake streaming dataset
+* How to create a fake streaming dataset.
-* How to create and use Apache Kafka for data streaming
+* How to create and use Apache Kafka for data streaming.
-* How to create and use PostgreSQL® to store threshold data
+* How to create and use PostgreSQL® to store threshold data.
-* How to create and use Apache Flink® to define streaming data pipelines
+* How to create and use Apache Flink® to define streaming data pipelines.
-* How to push the outcome of the anomaly detection system as a Slack notification
+* How to push the outcome of the anomaly detection system as a Slack notification.

 What are you going to build